shinysharky/kaoru_public/README.md

 “Did you know?
 Cats have 32 muscles in each ear!”

 “Your cat thinks of you as a big clumsy cat.
 It’s love, promise.”

-### ˎˊ˗ !catify @user
-Turn a user into a cat persona:

-Senpai has been turned into a sleepy tabby cat named Muffin 🐾

-Bonus: Let users roll their “cat type” — sleepy, gremlin, elegant, chaos, soft, mysterious, etc.

 ### ˎˊ˗ jokes
 - What it does: Greets users, responds to simple messages like "how are you?" or "tell me a joke".